jamierumbelow/postmaster/README.md

 The HTTP API will open up on the next port from the Postmaster port.
 Sending an `HTTP GET` request to `/emails` will return a JSON array of the parsed email and associated headers.

     $ curl http://localhost:5667/emails

+## Development / Tests

+Grab the most recent copy of the codebase from GitHub:

+    $ git clone git://github.com/jamierumbelow/postmaster.git postmaster

+Install yer modules:

+    $ npm install

+And run the test suite with cake!

+    $ cake test

+If you're developing locally and would like an easy way to rebuild the source, run `cake build`:

+    $ cake build && ./bin/postmaster